hyperledger-cacti/cacti/rfcs/models/security/confidentiality-design-choices.md

 M2 || r' = Parse(M1)
 Verify: H == HMAC(r', M2)
 ```
-_Comments_: The hashing is secure and the protocol requires no peer modification or custom signing logic.
+_Comments_: The hashing is secure (HMAC provides assured randomness, or entropy) and the protocol requires no peer modification or custom signing logic.